ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ```
  **Annotation support the following attributes:**
 - **Contract** (Required) : **string**  :
-Here you can provide a path to the OpenAPI contract as a string and OpenAPI file can either be .yaml or .json
+Here, you can provide a path to the OpenAPI contract as a string and the OpenAPI file can either be `.yaml` or `.json`
 This is a required attribute.

 - **Tag** (Optional) : **string[]?**     :
-The compiler will only validate resources against operations which are tagged with a tag specified in the list.
+The compiler will only validate resources against operations, which are tagged with a tag specified in the list.
 If not specified, the compiler will validate resources against all the operations defined in the OpenAPI contract.

 - **Operations** (Optional): **string[]?**  :
 Should contain a list of operation names that need to be validated against the resources in the service.
 If not specified, the compiler will validate resources against all the operations defined in the OpenAPI contract.

-If tags and operations both are defined it will validate against the union set of resources.
+If both tags and operations are defined, it will validate against the union set of the resources.

 - **ExcludeTags** (Optional) : **string[]?**    :
 This feature is for users to store the tag.
 It does not need to be validated.
-At the same time excludeTag and Tag cannot store, It will generate warning messages regarding it.
+At the same time, the `excludeTag` and `Tag` cannot store and the plugin will generate warning messages regarding
+ it.

 - **ExcludeOperations** (Optional) : **string[]?**  :
 This feature is for users to store the operations that do not need to be validated.